vtsMwlyn/sangnila-lms/README.md

 - Added curriculum topics and materials for admins
 - Teacher now can synchronize topic and materials in his/her class to the curriculum

+### v0.7.4-beta
+- Added import from excel for importing curriculums for admins
+- Added import from excel for importing topics and materials for teachers
+- Provided template excel import file, available for download
+- UI/UX improvements in cards display and navbars

 ## Clone Project
 Clone the repository in any desired directory.
 Web resources such as images, videos, scripts, and styles are included in `public` folder.
 To generate the database system and fill it will sample data, run this command in the terminal:
 ```bash